nichoth/ssc-server/README.md

 That's another questionable decision I've made.
 I think it would be cooler if this used a *local* DB, then the local DB synchronized with the server DB.
 That's a drawback of my setup -- there is no offline first, or use without internet.
 I did make [another version](https://nichoth.com/projects/dev-diary-ssc-flume/) of the DB behind this, using flume & muxrpc.
 That could be worthwhile if you were wanting to do more with the DB side of things.

 A setup like that -- local first -- means that you are almost certain to encounter merge conflicts if you are using multiple machines.
 So that makes this more an exercise in CRDT or merge resolution.
 Which is also interesting, but it seems like it could be it's own task, meaning we could make a working version of this app, and then add local-first as a feature later.
-As it is I am just rejecting forks in a merkle list.
-This means if you are using a node that is older than the latest one I know about, I will just reject your update request.
+As it is the server just rejects forks in a merkle list.
+This means if you are using a node that is older than the latest one the server knows about, the server will just reject your update request.

 That's a workng idea that I have upheld throughout this -- just make something that works before making something as cool as possible.
 And that's still where I am with this -- just trying to make something that works.
-It's comparable to ssb actually -- many usability issues were just put on the back burner as it was used as an experiment with DB replication & p2p networking, and a little community of users grew around it nonetheless.
+It's comparable to ssb actually -- many usability issues were just put on the back burner as it was an experiment with DB replication & p2p networking.
+And a little community of users grew around it nonetheless.

 So, how does a server know who to accept `posts` from?
-The server is like a 'pub' in traditional ssb, meaning that the server has it's own identity, and it keeps a like of people that it follows.
+The server is like a 'pub' in traditional ssb, meaning that the server has it's own identity, and it keeps a list of people that it follows.

 In order for a server to follow you, you must be invited by someone who is already followed by the server.
 There are several ways to do the invitations.

 The simplest is to just have a passward that is hashed (so it is secret) then saved to a text file in the repo.
 When the server gets a request to redeem an invitation, it checks if the request contains the right password.
+The drawback of this is that regular users cannot invite others.
+Only the server owner would be able to create a password in a file in the repo.

 You could create a record in the database with a hashed password.
 Then you would be able to record additional information like who invited who.
 This is necessary if you want to enable users to unvite other users, vs just people the server operator chooses to invite.

 Users with a valid password then get saved to a list of allowed people.
 (You save the person's DID, which would need to be in the request).

 If the server has its own identity (an identity is a keypair) then it could create a UCAN for the invited user, but that means you need to store a private key for the server, whereas you don't need to if you are using the password method.